Pula: Sights

-The city is best known for its many surviving ancient Roman buildings, the most famous of which is its 1st-century amphitheatre, which is among the six largest surviving Roman arenas in the world. and locally known as the Arena.
+The city is best known for its many surviving ancient Roman buildings, the most famous of which is its 1st-century amphitheatre, which is among the six largest surviving Roman arenas in the world and locally known as the Arena.
 This is one of the best-preserved amphitheatres from antiquity and is still in use today during summer film festivals.
 During the World War II Italian fascist administration, there were attempts to dismantle the arena and move it to mainland Italy, which were quickly abandoned due to the costs involved.

-Two other notable and well-preserved ancient Roman structures are the 1st-century AD triumphal arch, the Arch of the Sergii and the co-eval Temple of Augustus, built in the 1st century AD built on the forum during the reign of the Roman emperor Augustus.
+Two other notable and well-preserved ancient Roman structures are the 1st-century BC triumphal arch, the Arch of the Sergii and the co-eval Temple of Augustus, built in the 1st century AD on the forum during the reign of the Roman emperor Augustus.

 The Twin Gates (Porta Gemina) is one of the few remaining gates after the city walls were pulled down at the beginning of the 19th century.
 It dates from the mid-2nd century, replacing an earlier gate.
 It consists of two arches, columns, a plain architrave, and a decorated frieze.
-Close by are a few remains of the old city wall.
+Closeby are a few remains of the old city wall.

 The Gate of Hercules dates from the 1st century.
 At the top of the single arch, one can see the bearded head of Hercules, carved in high-relief, and his club on the adjoining voussoir.
 A damaged inscription, close to the club, contains the names of Lucius Calpurnius Piso and Gaius Cassius Longinus who were entrusted by the Roman senate to found a colony at the site of Pula.
 Thus it can be deduced that Pula was founded between 47 and 44 BC.

 The Augustan Forum was constructed in the 1st century BC, close to the sea.
 In Roman times it was surrounded by temples of Jupiter, Juno and Minerva.
 This Roman commercial and administrative centre of the city remained the main square of classical and medieval Pula.
-It still is the main administrative and legislative centre of the city.
+It is still the main administrative and legislative centre of the city.
 The temple of Augustus is still preserved today.
 A part of the back wall of the temple of Juno was integrated into the Communal Palace in the 13th century.

 Two Roman theatres have withstood the ravages of time: the smaller one (diameter c.
 50 m; 2nd century AD) near the centre, the larger one (diameter c.
 100 m; 1st century AD) on the southern edge of the city.

 The city's old quarter of narrow streets, lined with Medieval and Renaissance buildings, are still surfaced with ancient Roman paving stones.